Best Fantastical Alternatives in 2026: 9 Apps Tested

 • Native task management inside the calendar view — tasks understand your schedule, not separated from it

-• £100 one-time — immediately cheaper than Fantastical within two years
+• $30/month — immediately cheaper than Fantastical within two years

 • Genuinely native macOS — not Electron; Spotlight, offline, Apple Watch integration